Board of Directors

 Mr. Albino has a Bachelor of Arts degree from the University of Toronto and a Masters of Business Administration from The Richard Ivey School of Business at the University of Western Ontario.
 He is presently a director of The Aurora Historical Society and the Big Brother and Sisters Council of Champions.

-Mr. Murray is a member of the Society of Industrial & Office Realtors and is President and Chair for the Hazel McCallion Foundation for Arts, Heritage and Culture.
-He has also served two six -year terms as a Board Member and Vice Chair of the Peel Regional Police Services Board, as well as, serving a 12 year term on the Board of Governors of the Credit Valley Hospital.
-Mr. Murray was named “Business Person of the Year” by the Mississauga Board of Trade in 2009 and has also been awarded the Queen’s Silver Jubilee medal and the Queen’s Diamond Jubilee medal.
-In 2015, Mr. Murray was awarded the highly prestigious Order of Ontario.
+Mr. Murray is a member of the Society of Industrial & Office Realtors and is President and Chair of the Hazel McCallion Foundation for Arts, Heritage and Culture.
+He has also served two six-year terms as a board member and vice chair of the Peel Regional Police Services Board, as well as a 12-year term on the board of governors at Credit Valley Hospital.
+He was named “Business Person of the Year” by the Mississauga Board of Trade in 2009, and he’s been awarded the Queen’s Silver Jubilee and Diamond Jubilee medals.
+In 2015, he was the recipient of the prestigious Order of Ontario.

 Derek J. Watchorn joined the company’s board in June 2016.
 For the past six years, Mr. Watchorn has been acting as a consultant on several projects, notably as a member of the management committee involved with the redevelopment of the Buttonville Airport land and, until recently, in respect of a joint venture involving a major shopping centre and several other properties in Budapest.
 Mr. Watchorn, a lawyer by trade, has extensive experience in the real estate industry through a variety of senior management and director positions he has held with both public and private organizations in Ontario and abroad.